-Nearly two million runners finished 13.1 miles last year, which was just a little lower than the over two million finishers in 2014.
+Nearly two million runners finished 13.1 miles in 2015, which was just a little lower than the over two million finishers in 2014.
 While participation numbers waned, the number of U.S. half marathon events increased from 2,500 in 2014 to 2,700 in 2015.
 The report also showed:

 - The Airbnb Brooklyn Half Marathon kept the number one spot as the nation’s largest half marathon with 26,479 finishers.